aws-amplify/docs/docs/lib/project-setup/fragments/flutter/create-application/10_createProject.md

 pod init
 ```

 In XCode, select your project in the Project Navigator and select the "Info" tab.
-Set the Deployment Target to at least 11.0 or 13.0, depending on the categories you are using.
+Set the Deployment Target to at least 11.0.

   ![](~/images/lib/getting-started/flutter/set-up-xcode-deployment-target.png)